 Adding Colour to Garden Sheds

-Sheds can look good and be protected.
-There are a wide variety of coloured shed paints, preservers and wood oils that will help to protect and preserve a shed while introducing a splash of colour to the garden.
+There is a huge variety of garden paints, coloured wood preservers and wood oils that will protect and preserve wooden sheds whilst introducing a splash of colour to the garden.
 This can be done by…

 - Using a clear wood preservative then over-coating with a coloured or pigmented exterior wood oil or decking oil